The Nuxeo Platform provides different ways to search your documents: a Search tab in the side menu and a quick search at the top of the page.

-You can manage and delete your saved search from the Search tab drop down list, select the search that you want to manage, click on the Delete button and confirm deletion.
+You can manage and delete your saved search from the Search tab drop down list.
 Select the search that you want to delete from the Search tab drop down list, click on the more icon and then on Delete and confirm.

 Trash Search enables you to find all the documents deleted depending on your access rights.
 For more information, see Trash Search.